 When to fly

 The Aberdeen Highland Games in July has been entertaining hundreds of people every year and is classed as Aberdeen’s most spectacular event.
 The day kick starts with a parade of bands which then introduces an array of traditional events that happen throughout the day such as Solo piping, Highland dancing and the Scottish tug-o-war championship.
 Throughout the day there is also activities for the whole family to enjoy such as a climbing wall, zip slide, 9-hole crazy golf and many more.
 To complete the day in true Scottish tradition there many stands offering the finest Scottish food and drink for all to enjoy.
-Book a cheap flight to Aberdeen and check out the city’s most popular events.
+Book flights to Aberdeen and check out the city’s most popular events.

 Although Aberdeen was supported by industries such as textiles, fishing, papermaking and shipbuilding in prior decades, the city owes much of its modern day prosperity to the discovery of oil in the nearby North Sea in the mid-20th century.